slmnv5/pepelats/doc/install.md

 ## Installation

-* Install Raspberry Pi OS Lite, LCD screen with driver.
-To make text readable on 3.5 inch LCD select font Terminus 16x32 using command below.
+* Install latest Raspberry Pi OS Lite (bookworm as of today) with python 3.11, LCD screen with driver.
+* To make text readable on 3.5 inch LCD select font Terminus 16x32 using command 'sudo dpkg-reconfigure console-setup'.
 The terminal will have 10 rows and 30 columns - good enough to see from 2-meter distance.

-sudo dpkg-reconfigure console-setup

 * Install dependencies running script [install_dependencies.sh](./../config/etc/scripts/install_dependencies.sh)